murchandamus/bips/bip-update-process.md

 * Backwards compatibility -- BIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The BIP must explain how the champion proposes to deal with these incompatibilities.
-* Reference implementation -- The reference implementation must be completed before [tk: will we have a final status?] any BIP is given status "Final", but it need not be completed before the BIP is [tk: we do not have an accepted status] accepted.
-It is better to finish the specification and rationale first and reach consensus on it before writing code.
-The final implementation must include test code and documentation appropriate for the Bitcoin protocol.
+* Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Proposed".
+It is recommended to focus on specification and rationale before writing code.
 * Footnotes -- A collection of footnotes cited in the BIP, and a place to list non-inline hyperlink targets
-* Copyright -- The BIP must be placed under an acceptable license ([[#BIP licensing|see below]]) [tk: update license].
+* Copyright -- The BIP must be placed under an acceptable license ([[#BIP licensing|see below]]).

 Some sections may not be necessary for all BIPs.
 When in doubt, a section should be included and briefly state how its topic has been sufficiently addressed.